Vayu/json-api/_includes/status.md

 ## <a href="#status" id="status" class="headerlink"></a> Status

+  This page represents the stripped-down version of JSON API.

 {% comment %}
   The first paragraph in each case, below, aims to explain what content the page holds and how that may (or may not) change over time.